Introduction to React for Complete Beginners

 - Use the

-state variable with an initial value ofcollapsed
+useState()hook to create theisCollapsedstate variable with an initial value ofcollapsed. - Use the

-. - Determine the appearance of the content, based on
+<button>to change the component'sisCollapsedstate and the content of the component, passed down viachildren. - Determine the appearance of the content, based on

-. - Update the value of the
+isCollapsedand apply the appropriateclassName. - Update the value of the

-to make the component accessible.
+aria-expandedattribute based onisCollapsedto make the component accessible.

-.collapse-button { display: block; width: 100%;}.collapse-content.collapsed { display: none;}.collapsed-content.expanded { display: block;}
+.collapse-button { display: block; width: 100%;}.collapse-content.collapsed { display: none;}.collapsed-content.expanded { display: block;}const Collapse = ({ collapsed, children }) => {

 const [isCollapsed, setIsCollapsed] = React.useState(collapsed);